Niel07-cyber/EVENTX/README.md

 ### 4. Build & Publish Containers

 The infrastructure is ready, but the apps are empty.
 We must build the code and push it to the Azure Registry.

+⚠️ **IMPORTANT:** Docker Desktop must be running before executing these commands.
+Start Docker Desktop on your machine.

 **1. Login to Registry:**
 Use the `acr_login_server` name from the Terraform outputs (e.g., `juniafullstackreg12345`):